After twenty years of marriage, the best family vacation ever, or one of your usual fights, your spouse says, “I want a divorce.”

 - Critical court dates and/or deadlines

-So, if you’re reading this, ask yourself these questions now:
+If you’re reading this, ask yourself these questions to determine the level of urgency in your case:

 - Is my spouse threatening to hurt me or the kids?